abhishekshah25/Healthcare_Fraud/README.md

 FN means the cases predicted by the model are legitimate, but it is fraudulent.
 FP means the cases detected by the model are fraudulent, but it is legitimate.

-So, the performance metrics are:
+So, the performance metrics are:-

 a) Confusion Matrix: It is the table where TP, FP, TN, FN counts will be plotted.
 From this table, we can visualize the performance of the model.